Education and Outreach

 Learn About Radio Astronomy

-The Square Kilometre Array in Africa has put together a basic overview of radio astronomy.
+The Square Kilometre Array has a basic overview of radio astronomy.

 Large Group Activities developed by the LoCo Lab